beginning of content

 How long can the first stage of labour last?

-The first stage of labour is the longest but its length can vary widely between births.
-It usually lasts around 12 hours for your first birth, and about 8 hours if you have given birth before.
+The first stage of labour is the longest, but its length can vary widely between births.
+It usually lasts longer for your first birth, and shorter if you have given birth before.

-Some people do not notice contractions at the start, only realising they are in labour towards the end of the first stage.
+Some people do not notice contractions at the start, only realising they are in labour towards the end of the first stage — this is not common.

-When should I go to the hospital or birthing centre?
+When should I go to my planned place of birth?

 Hospital checklist